1blankz7/protobuf-guy/README.md

 ## Requirements

+The tool is only tested with Ruby 1.9 on Windows 8 and Ubuntu 13.10.
+More environments will be tested in the future and reported in the tested secion below.

 ## Installation

 To install protobuf please refer the install guide in the protobuf directory.
+Usually you only need to add `protoc` to your path.

 ## Usage